 Jan is a pragmatic dreamer and licensed psychotherapist, in practice for over 25 years.
-She is the director of Holos Institute where she provides most of the individual and group supervision, oversees clinical policies and operations, and organizes the public educational programs.
+She is the director of Holos Institute where she provides individual supervision, oversees clinical policies and operations, and organizes the public educational programs.

 As a supervisor and consultant, her philosophy is that each therapist is unique and the process of training is primarily one of guidance, clarity and collaborative discovery of the inherent gifts of each individual.
 She encourages creative solutions backed by sound clinical judgment.
 She supports trust in intuition and the cultivation of wisdom and kindness.